October 9, 2010: John Lennon's 70th and the Vanunu Connection

 about.
 People power is stronger than the power of institutions."

-In Ray Coleman's biography of John Lennon, he quotes the artist circa 1969, "I'd like to be like Christ, [he described himself as a Christian communist] in
+"I'd like to be like Christ, [he described himself as a Christian communist] in

 a pure sense, not in the way Russia or Italy think of Christianity or